gentee/eonza-docs/en/scripts/write-file.md

 %html.write-file%

-**Variable name**
+**Variable Name**
 Specify the name of the variable whose value you want to write.

-**File name**
+**Filename**
 Specify the full or relative path to the file where you want to write data.
+If the file does not exist, then it will be created.

+**Append Data**
-If the file exists, it will be overwritten.
+By default, if the file exists, it will be overwritten.
+Check this checkbox if you want to append data to the end of the file.